go-go-golems/remarquee/ttmp/2025/12/24/RMQ-0006--rmdoc-rendering-testing-validation-golden-runner/tasks.md

 - [x] Add `remarquee rmdoc vlm-validate` helper to render PDF pages to PNGs and invoke pinocchio VLM for semantic validation/comparison
 - [x] Switch `vlm-validate` PNG rasterization to Poppler (`pdftoppm`) to avoid UniDoc "type check error" failures (see bug report)
+ - [x] Ensure pinocchio runs are non-interactive by default (avoid “continue in chat?” prompts)

+### Human-in-the-loop visual review (new)

+- [x] Import real-device screenshot reference for `Test.rmdoc` page 1 into ticket `reference/`
+- [x] Add `plz-confirm image` scripts to ask humans to compare rendered output vs device screenshot
+- [ ] Add a small “image review playbook” (how to interpret answers; where to store results)